shivam-k/guide/django/UrlsAndViews.md

 Views
 -------------
-* View function takes Web request (Httpequest) and returns Web reponse (HttpResponse).
+* View function takes Web request (HttpRequest) and returns Web reponse (HttpResponse).
 This reponse can be anything: HTML, a redirect, a 404 error, an XML document, an image, etc.
 * Returning errors: The Http404 exception (commonly)
 * ```request``` object, present in view method, contains information set by entities present before a view method: a user's web browser, the web server that runs the application or a Django middleware class configured on the application.
 Common attributes and methods available in a ```request``` reference:
 ```